 16. Caramelised Yoghurt with Torched Berries

 This one requires a few specialty tools.
 The sous vide machine does wonders, much in the way that a slow cooker does.
 I bought one right after Thanksgiving and since have felt like I cannot live without it.
-This recipe is one example of why it is so handy to have around.
+These dessert recipes are an one example of why it is so handy to have around.